William Contreras Player Props: Brewers vs. Nationals

 William Contreras At The Plate

-- Among qualified hitters in MLB, his batting average ranks 28th, his on-base percentage ranks 36th, and he is 51st in the league in slugging.
+- Among the qualifying batters in MLB, his batting average ranks 26th, his on-base percentage ranks 36th, and he is 52nd in the league in slugging.

-- Contreras will look to extend his four-game hitting streak.
-He's batting .364 with one homer during his last outings.
+- Contreras will look to extend his five-game hitting streak.
+He's batting .409 with one homer in his last outings.

-- In 12.6% of his games this season, he has hit a home run, and 3% of his trips to the plate.
+- He has gone deep in 12.5% of his games this year, and 3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.